Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 ## I. What do we store?

 > **Age requirement**: Compendium runs on Discord, which requires you to be at least 13 years old.
 By using Compendium, you confirm you meet that requirement.
-Depending on where you live, a higher minimum age for online services may apply — if it does, that rule takes precedence.
+Depending on where you live, a higher minimum age for online services may apply — if it does, the more restrictive regulation takes precedence.

 - Discord IDs (Snowflakes IDs) for users, guilds, roles, threads, and messages
 - Data from content created or modified by you